Aleph-Alpha/intelligence-layer-sdk/README.md

-# Aleph Alpha Intelligence Layer ☯️
+# Aleph Alpha Intelligence Layer

-The Aleph Alpha Intelligence Layer ☯️ offers a comprehensive suite of development tools for crafting solutions that harness the capabilities of large language models (LLMs).
+The Aleph Alpha Intelligence Layer️ offers a comprehensive suite of development tools for crafting solutions that harness the capabilities of large language models (LLMs).
 With a unified framework for LLM-based workflows, it facilitates seamless AI product development, from prototyping and prompt experimentation to result evaluation and deployment.

 The key features of the Intelligence Layer are: